pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 [checkpoint]
 # Whether to enable checkpoints.
 # While importing data, TiDB Lightning records which tables have been imported, so
-# even if Lightning or another component crashes, you can start from a known
+# even if TiDB Lightning or another component crashes, you can start from a known
 # good state instead of redoing everything.
 enable = true
 # The schema name (database name) to store the checkpoints.